rocky-linux/wiki.rockylinux.org/docs/events/FOSDEM_2024.md

 ## Rocky presence

 If you are a Rocky Contributor or Community member planning on attending FOSDEM or CentOS Connect, we would love for you to add your name to the list and come introduce yourself!
-Use the comments collumn to specify your role in the Rocky community.
+Use the comments column to specify your role in the Rocky community.

 |No|Name|RAS|Thu, 1 Feb|Fri, 2 Feb|Sat, 3 Feb|Sun, 4 Feb|Travel itinerary|Languages|Comments|
 |---|---|---|---|---|---|---|---|---|---|